nowatermelon/skyrim/README.md

 2. **Wabbajack**
     - ~~Seek the Mad God's shrine.
 Whisper your madness.
 Claim your chaos.
 The Wabbajack awaits.~~
     - Sorry, it's actually [this file](https://www.wabbajack.org).
-After download, it must go into a folder like `D:\Wabbajack` to avoid errors.
+After download, it must go into a folder on drive’s root like `D:\Wabbajack` to avoid errors.
 Then run `Wabbajack.exe`.
+    - Find Bread and click “Download & Install”.
+Set installation and downloads location (e.g. `D:\Bread` and `D:\Bread\Downloads`).
+Then Install.

+      Note: Nexus Premium gets automatic downloads; otherwise each mod requires a manual click.